Farzane-heidari/Farzane-heidari/README.md

 UI Designer & WordPress Front-end Implementer

 ## About Me
-UI designer and front-end implementer with experience in **designing and implementing full websites** using WordPress and Elementor.
+UI designer and front-end implementer with experience in designing and implementing full websites using WordPress and Elementor.
 I also use HTML, CSS, and JavaScript for custom styling and interactions when needed.
-Focused on responsive layouts and accurate UI implementation.
+Focused on responsive layouts, accurate UI implementation, and custom visual content, including web sliders designed in Photoshop for interactive page elements.

 ## Selected Projects